RyanMarcus/wisedb/README.md

 1. Query placement: determining which query should execute on which VM
 1. Query scheduling: scheduling the queries within a VM

 WiSeDB provides a complete, integrated answer to these problems, and it does so in an *SLA-aware* way.
+WiSeDB utilizes *machine learning* in order to create *custom heuristics* that are tailored to an application's workload and performance goal.

 ![Animation of three tasks](https://raw.githubusercontent.com/RyanMarcus/wisedb/master/res/workloadmang.gif?raw=true)